 - The mothers start producing faecal pap through pre-digesting the eucalyptus leaves, which the joeys eat from her cloaca.

-- The pap has a completely different composition than the regular faeces of koalas.
+- The pap has a completely different composition than the regular feces of koalas.
 It has a high concentration of bacteria and has a similar composition to the content of the caecum.

 - Baby koalas eat pap at the time of their transition from milk to leaf diet.
 They eat it for about a month as a supplementary source of proteins.